Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/testing-and-trialing/Trialing.md

 ## Trial goal:
->To test wether the candidates prefer moving enemies or non-moving enemies both kill the player when touched.
+>To test wether the candidates prefer enemies coming towards them along the x-axis or whether they prefer enemies floating down towards them

 ## Describe the trail
->I made an aracde window for testing the enemies and added both moving and non-moving enemies with a player who will have bullets as a ways of killing the enemies.
+>I made an aracde window for testing the enemies and added both x-axis and y-axis enemies

 ## Results
 > - Braedyn preferred